These 20 coffee facts will give you a new appreciation for this perfect hot drink.

 Many thanks to Valentin, at Caroma in Fie’ Allo Sciliar Bolzano, Italy.
 He shared the above facts with me and made me the best cappuccino I’ve ever had!

-If you’re a coffee lover like me, be sure to check out my favourite Cafes in Munich, and especially Katzentemple, Germany’s first cat cafe!
+If you’re a coffee enthusiast like me, be sure to check out my favorite Cafes in Munich, and especially Katzentemple, Germany’s first cat cafe!

 Note: I received a free cappuccino.
 I was determined on my own free will that it was one of the best that I’ve ever tasted.